 Of course, we are all different, and this formula is not bulletproof.
 It does, however, give us a starting point and a very good general guide.
 But it takes a bit of testing and tweaking until we can find our actual MHR value.

 A common question folks have about our heart rate is if the value differs from our pulse.
-The question is no. Both our heart rate and pulse refer to the same thing – the number of contractions the heart makes within a minute.
+The answer is no, both our heart rate and pulse refer to the same thing – the number of contractions the heart makes within a minute.

 How Your MHR Changes Over Time